aleshaleksey/fansys23/12-equipment-economy.md

 |initiate, lvl-3|special|40|500|
 |mage, higher level|special|special|special|

-**Untrained**: This refers to untrained workforce that can be used for basic, but not necessary easy work.
+**Untrained**: This refers to untrained workforce that can be used for basic, but not necessarily easy work.
 This includes cleaners, fruit-pickers, and workers for digging ditches and carrying loads.

-**Trained**: This refers to labourers that carry out work which requires several months or years to perform well.
+**Trained**: This refers to labourers that carry out work which requires several months or years of training to perform well.
 This includes miners, brick-layers, wagon drivers and sailors.

 **Artisan**: Refers to craftsmen with rare and valuable skills, such as smiths, masons, bowyers, alchemists, jewellers, artists, engineers.
-They have significant practice in their arts, but o course quality varies.
+They have significant practice in their arts, but quality varies.

 **Mercenary**: This refers to low level hired combatants.
 This can be both *bona fide* mercenaries, as well as caravan guards, mounted messengers, and levied militia.
-They are loath to fight to the death, engage in expeditions lasting longer than a few weeks, or take on jobs with an obvious and significant risk of death.
+They are loath to fight to the death, engage in expeditions lasting longer than a few weeks, or take on jobs with an obvious and significant risk of not coming back.

 **Mercenary, Specialist**: This refers to archers, scouts, basic cavalry.
 Mercenaries will seldom fight to the death, and need significant persuasion if the job carries a risk of death or lasts longer than a month.